Cornell Big Red men's lacrosse

 The Cornell Big Red men's lacrosse team represents Cornell University in NCAA Division I men's lacrosse.
+The Big Red have won four NCAA national championships and currently compete as a member of the Ivy League.
+Cornell plays its games at Schoellkopf Field in Ithaca, New York.
+Three Cornell men have won college lacrosse's highest honor, the Tewaaraton Award: Max Seibald in 2009, Rob Pannell in 2013, and CJ Kirst in 2025.

 History

-As a member of the Ivy League, Cornell has won 30 conference championships (18 outright, 12 shared), more than any other school (Princeton has won 27 – 18 outright, 9 shared).
+As a member of the Ivy League, Cornell has won 33 conference championships (21 outright, 12 shared), more than any other school.
+Princeton, with 27 conference championships (18 outright, 9 shared) is second.
 The Ivy League awards the conference championship to the team with the best record at the conclusion of the regular season.
 If two or more teams are tied with the same record the championship is shared.

-The team was undefeated and untied in league play during 17 of their 18 outright championships, the most of any Ivy team.
+The Cornell team was undefeated and untied in league play during 18 of their 21 outright championships, the most of any Ivy League team.

-Since the introduction of the Ivy League lacrosse tournament in 2010 Cornell has won the tournament twice, in 2011 and 2018.

-The Big Red have appeared in the NCAA lacrosse tournament 29 times.
+Since the introduction of the Ivy League lacrosse tournament in 2010, Cornell has won the tournament three times, in 2011, 2018, and 2025.
+The Big Red have appeared in the NCAA lacrosse tournament 31 times.

-They have won the three championships and were runner up five times, most recently in 2022 when they lost to Maryland 9-7.
+Cornell has won four NCAA championships, the most recent being in 2025 when they defeated Maryland 13–10.
+It was their first NCAA championship in 48 years, after five runner up finishes beginning in 1978.

 Cornell maintains the oldest ongoing rivalry in college lacrosse with the Hobart College Statesmen.
 Their main Ivy League rivalry is with Princeton.

-Cornell has claimed three NCAA national championships and four pre-NCAA era titles.
-Some of the all-time great lacrosse players and coaches have played for or coached the Big Red, including Mike French, Eamon McEneaney and Richie Moran.
+Cornell has claimed four NCAA national championships and four pre-NCAA era titles.
+Some of the all-time great lacrosse players and coaches have played for or coached the Big Red, including Mike French, Eamon McEneaney, CJ Kirst, and Richie Moran.

+Cornell played their first official season of lacrosse in 1892 and have a record of 826-502-27 (.619) following the 2025 season.

-In 2009, Max Seibald won the Tewaaraton Trophy, awarded to the "Most Outstanding" collegiate lacrosse player in the United States.
+In 2009, Max Seibald won the Tewaaraton Award, awarded to the "Most Outstanding" collegiate lacrosse player in the United States.

-In 2013, Rob Pannell won the Tewaaraton Trophy while leading Cornell to the NCAA semifinals, also breaking the all-time NCAA career scoring mark that season.
+In 2013, Rob Pannell won the Tewaaraton Award while leading Cornell to the NCAA semifinals, also breaking the all-time career scoring mark that season.

-Cornell played their first official season of lacrosse in 1892 and through 2022 have a record of 787–490–27 (.614).